 - 1 year warranty (parts and labor for repair excluding servicing).

 - For some, installer warranty of 2 years.

-It is recommended you change your aircon system every 8 to 10 years.
-This is more cost-effective than continuing to repair and service it.
+That being said, it is recommended that you change your aircon system every 8 to 10 years.
+This is more cost-effective than having to keep repairing and servicing the old aircon units.